The local geometry of the stack of $A_r$-stable curves: A r -stable curves

-Similarly to the even case, we can compare the stack of partial normalizations with the moduli stacks of $A_r$-stable curves using the stabilization procedure, see \cite[Proposition~4.15]{Per1}. \begin{proposition} Given $g,n$ nonnegative integers and $l\geq 2$, we have that if $2g-1+n\geq 0$.
+Similarly to the even case, we can compare the stack of partial normalizations with the moduli stacks of $A_r$-stable curves using the stabilization procedure (see \cite[Proposition~4.15]{Per1}). \begin{proposition} Given $g,n$ nonnegative integers and $l\geq 2$, we have that if $2g-1+n\geq 0$.
 If $g=n=0$, then $\cM_{0,0,2[l]}^r$ is isomorphic to $[\bA^1/\bG_m^2]$ for $l\geq 2$. \end{proposition}

-\begin{remark} \Cref{prop:descr-base-crimping-even} and \Cref{prop:descr-base-crimping-odd} warn us that the pointed partial normalization of a $A_r$-stable curve in a $A$-singularity is not $A_r$-stable, in contrast with the nodal case.
+\begin{remark} \Cref{prop:descr-base-crimping-even} and \Cref{prop:descr-base-crimping-odd} warn us that the pointed partial normalization of an $A_r$-stable curve at an $A$-singularity is not $A_r$-stable, in contrast with the nodal case.
 For instance, we can have an irreducible rational curve $(\Gamma,p)$, attached to a smooth curve in a node $p$, with an even $A$-singularity $q$ on $\Gamma$.
 When we normalize, the component $(\widetilde{\Gamma},p,q)$ is not stable anymore, only prestable.
-This is taken into account adding the $[\bA^1/\bG_m]$ in \Cref{prop:descr-base-crimping-even}.
-The generic point of $[\bA^1/\bG_m]$ corresponds to the case when there is no unstable component, thus the point $p$ will be pinched to create the singularity directly in the smooth curve.
-The closed point corresponds to the case when we pinch an unstable component, which has in fact a $\bG_m$ as automorphism group, making it stable.
+This is taken into account by adding the $[\bA^1/\bG_m]$ in \Cref{prop:descr-base-crimping-even}.
+The generic point of $[\bA^1/\bG_m]$ corresponds to the case where there is no unstable component, thus the point $p$ will be pinched to create the singularity directly in the smooth curve.
+The closed point corresponds to the case where we pinch an unstable component, which has in fact a $\bG_m$ as automorphism group, making it stable.
 The odd case is similar, with the only difference that we can sprout an unstable component from both the points we are gluing in the normalization. \end{remark}

 Contrary to the even case, $\cA_{2h-1}$ is the disjoint union of several connected components, namely $\cA_{2h-1}^{\rm ns}$ and $\cA_{2h-1}^{i,S}$ for $0\leq i\leq (g-m+1)/2$ and $S\subset \{1,2,\dots,n\}$.
-The stack $\cA_{2h-1}^{\rm ns}$ parametrizes $(C,p_1,\dots,p_n,q)$ such that the partial normalization of $C$ at $q$ is connected, in other words the singularity \(q\) is non-separating.
+The stack $\cA_{2h-1}^{\rm ns}$ parametrizes $(C,p_1,\dots,p_n,q)$ such that the partial normalization of $C$ at $q$ is connected; in other words, the singularity \(q\) is non-separating.
 Furthermore, $\cA_{2h-1}^{i,S}$ parametrizes pairs $(C,p_1,\dots,p_n,q)$ such that the partial normalization of $C$ at $q$ is the disjoint union of two components, respectively of genus $i$ and $g-h-i+1$, such that $p_j$ belongs to the component of genus $i$ if and only if $j \in S$.

 The relation of these components to the crimping morphism is slightly more involved than in the even case, but in the end rather similar.
 In \cite{Per1}, the author introduces the moduli stack $\cI_{2h-1}^{\rm ns}$ parametrizing the partial normalization of a curve in $\cA_{2h-1}^{\rm ns}$ at the equisingular section plus a crimping datum, and similarly $\cI_{2h-1}^{i,S}$.
 In the following remark, we recall the formal constructions.